candu/blog-old/source/_posts/2013-10-09-a-tale-of-two-trips.markdown

 - authorship analysis (my posts vs. Valkyrie's posts)...

 ...the list goes on.
 What would you like to see?
-Comment via Facebook or Twitter to let me know.
+Comment via Facebook or Twitter to let me know, and I'll put it into the next blog post.